 You work out a lot and need great-sounding headphones to keep you entertained?
 Then look no further.

-These earbuds are exceptionally durable.
 They come with IPX7 water-resistance, giving you the option to rinse them in water to clean them after the sweaty workout.
 More so, you don’t have to worry about them falling on the floor.
-They have the MIL-STD-810G military standard to ensure high durability.
+Workout buds have the MIL-STD-810G military standard to ensure high durability.

-These earbuds are very comfortable to wear, with a secure fit.
+These best workout earbuds are very comfortable to wear, with a secure fit.
 In our test, we took them for a run, and we never felt like they’re about to fall out.

 One of the best headphones for workouts right now

-Ranking top spots in many of our best guides, these earbuds deserve to be on this list as well.
+Ranking top spots in many of our best guides, these workout earbuds deserve a place among best audio products.

 Out of the box, the bass is boosted, making them great for sportspeople and bassheads.
 However, if you want to tame them to the point of sounding more natural, you can do that inside the app’s EQ.
 Like the Jaybird Vista, the sound can be fully customizable.